z3ntu/RazerGenie/README.md

 ## How to compile
 ```
 mkdir build && cd build
-# Either:
-cmake ..
+meson ..
-# Or - to enable experimental (=unfinished) features
+# If you want to enable experimental (=unfinished) features
-cmake -DENABLE_EXPERIMENTAL=ON ..
-make
+meson configure -Denable_experimental=true
+ninja
 ./src/razergenie
-# You could install it with 'make install' but that's not recommended as files get left in the filesystem (use a distribution package, if available!).
+# You could install it with 'ninja install' but that's not recommended as files get left in the filesystem (use a distribution package, if available!).
 ```